prakruti-joshi/Global-Terrorism-Visualization-and-Analysis/README.md

 Visual representations: Map, Line plot, Scatter plot, Pie plot, Bar race chart, Fishbone chart, Bubble plot, Word cloud, radar timeline.
 Interactivity: Zooming, Panning, Hover, Click, Drop down, Sliders, Linking of views

 The visualisations have been rendered using the libraries of D3.js and amCharts.
 The web application is hosted using Flask in python.
+The data in some of the visualizations is pre-processed using Pandas.
 The level of interactivity is ~1s per action.
 All the plots can be downloded in the form of image or data.
 The report details the findings from the visualisation and interaction.